 Among her possessions was a ‘picture of my Father Goodwin that hangs over the Chimney in the Drawing Room of my House at Taplow now let…’

-Her obituary by John Nichols in the Gentleman’s Magazine described Jane as having ‘lived much in the world, and being well acquainted with books, her conversation was the delight of all who had the pleasure of knowing her’ and that that her loss was ‘severely felt by the neighbouring poor, amongst whom she was constantly searching after proper objects for the exertion of her charity and benevolence’.
+Her obituary by John Nichols in the Gentleman’s Magazine described Jane as having ‘lived much in the world, and being well acquainted with books, her conversation was the delight of all who had the pleasure of knowing her’ and that her loss was ‘severely felt by the neighbouring poor, amongst whom she was constantly searching after proper objects for the exertion of her charity and benevolence’.

 Another English resident of St Petersburg described Jane as ‘a fine woman; very tall, and perfectly genteel’, and ‘in all her answers, even to her inferiors, she shows the greatest condescension, and most obliging temper’.

-In about 2016, the Victoria & Albert Museum in London accepted a group of 22 sofa and chair covers embroidered by Jane Vigor, together with a ‘conversation piece’ by Joseph Highmore (1692–1780), in lieu of an Inheritance Tax liability.
+In 2009, the Victoria & Albert Museum in London accepted a group of 22 sofa and chair covers embroidered by Jane Vigor, together with a ‘conversation piece’ by Joseph Highmore (1692–1780), in lieu of an Inheritance Tax liability.
 The painting (above) shows Jane (on the left) and her sister-in-law, Ann, and their husbands, William Vigor and his elder brother Joseph (both standing).
 The third man (seated) in the painting is probably John Penn (1700–1746), son of the founder of Pennsylvania, with whom the Vigors were close friends.